lukebelliveau/profile/README.md

 # Barebones React Webapp

 Barebones react app built from scratch.
+I'm hoping my commit history will be useful for those looking to learn about bootstrapping a React webapp.

 Includes webpack/babel, chai/mocha/enzyme tests, eslint (airbnb), webpack-dev-server, and a few other things already configured.